olimorris/pyscoutfm/WINDOWS_INSTALL.md

 <img src="https://github.com/olimorris/PyScoutFM/assets/9512444/6d4fa4d8-0897-4d67-bea0-5d6b06bc41ef">

 10. Now `OK` out of all of the boxes
-11. Restart the Command Prompt
+11. Close and re-open the Command Prompt
 12. And type `pyscoutfm -V` to see:

 <img src="https://github.com/olimorris/PyScoutFM/assets/9512444/47046274-a294-45b3-8961-aee2a24a7107">